jhonDowe/blahdns/README.md

 - IP: 172.105.230.150 (JP)
 - IP: 217.61.0.97 (DE)

-* Block unwanted Ads, Malware, Phisihing, tracker, scam, etc.
+* Block unwanted Ads, Malware, Phisihing, tracker, etc.

-> 1. English common EasyPrivacy + EasyList
+> 1. EasyPrivacy + EasyList
-> 2. China (tracker, ads, phishing, xiaomi, baidu, sohu.. etc)
+> 2. Chinese (trackers, ads, phishing)
+> 3. Access OpenNIC mordern domain http://blahdns.oss/ http://blahdns.pirate/ or http://nx.bit/

 ## Privacy Protection

 > We have no interest in logging DNS queries
-> I decided change the upper dns server to OPENNIC DNS with DNSSEC & DNS-over-TLS adds a layer of encryption over your DNS requests, keeping your ISP from seeing which websites you visit.
+> keeping your ISP from seeing which websites you visit.
 > If you encouter any problem, please open an issue.

 ### How can I flush my DNS